Parquet

 • For files hosted on NFS, ensure that the mount is accessible from all servers.

 • For HDFS, ensure that SQream servers have access to the HDFS name node with the correct user-id.
-For more information, see Using SQream in an HDFS Environment guide.
+For more information, see HDFS Environment guide.

 • For S3, ensure network access to the S3 endpoint.
-For more information, see Inserting Data Using Amazon S3 guide.
+For more information, see Amazon Web Services guide.

 Creating a Table